USC Participant’s Agreement (Terms & Conditions)

 2019 USC CANCELLATION POLICIES

 ALL DEPOSITS AND PAYMENTS ARE NON-REFUNDABLE!
 There are NO exceptions to our cancellation policies.
-We strongly recommend the purchase of travel insurance!
+We do not offer cruise credit for cancellations of any kind and we strongly recommend that you purchase of travel insurance!

 CANCELLING YOUR UBERSOCA CRUISE RESERVATION